-The impact of Catch up Premium interventions is measured through the analysis of reading test data.
+The impact of these interventions is measured through the analysis of reading test data.
 Individual Catch up Premium interventions are highly personalized and specific SMART targets are set for each intervention.
 Maths interventions are measured through pre-tests and tests after the intervention and through discussion with the class teacher about the student’s work and participation in class.
 Student progress in meeting SMART intervention targets are reported to and analysed by the Assistant Headteacher at the end of the intervention, and the progress of students in receipt of the Catch up Premium is discussed with individual subject teachers during our regular student progress meetings.
-Student progress in meeting SMART targets in wellbeing, communication and independence interventions are triangulated against attendance data; exclusions data; behaviour data; and also fed in to student WACI targets.
 Students also give feedback about their interventions.

-Limpsfield Grange School Catch up Premium strategy is also monitored and evaluated through learning walks; book looks; discussions with students about their work; support and challenge for individual teachers; regular SLT discussion to assess the impact of the strategy; the School Improvement Plan and regular external review with our School Improvement Advisor.
+Limpsfield Grange School Catch up Premium strategy is also monitored and evaluated through learning walks; work scrutinies discussions with students about their work; support and challenge for individual teachers; regular SLT discussion to assess the impact of the strategy; the School Improvement Plan and regular external review with our School Improvement Advisor.

 The Assistant Headteacher has overall responsibility for the Catch up Premium strategy.
 Our Catch up Premium strategy is reviewed regularly in terms of the scope and breadth of interventions and their success in meeting individual student needs and enhancing progress in literacy and numeracy.
-The Deputy Headteacher has termly meetings with our Governor with responsibility for Pupil Premium where student progress is interrogated, and actions are reported to the Curriculum Community and Student Welfare Committee and the Full Governing Body for further review.
+Student progress is reported termly to the Curriculum Community and Student Welfare Committee and the Full Governing Body for further review.

 Our success criteria for the Limpsfield Grange Catch Up Premium Strategy 2018 – 2019: